ambelovsky/easy-hiphop/README.md

 install-hiphop-php.sh
 =====================

-Installs HipHop-PHP.
-Simply set the script as writable and execute it with sudo or as the root user.
+Installs HipHop-PHP, HipHop VM, and JEMalloc support.
+Simply set the script as executable and run it with sudo or as the root user.

-Be sure that you have the ".diff" patches in the same directory.
+Be sure that you have the ".diff" patches in the same directory as this script.